10pow6/dota_inhouse_balancer/README.md

 - David and Eve cannot be on the same team
 - Frank, Grace, and Henry cannot all be on the same team

+## Sample Files

+The program can automatically create sample files for you:
+- `player_list_sample.txt`: Example with 20 players (10 playing)
+- `prevent_same_team_sample.txt`: Example restriction file

+To create samples:
+1. Run the program without any existing files
+2. When prompted, type `y` to create sample files
+3. Rename the samples to remove "_sample" from the filename

 ## How It Works

 ### RMS (Root Mean Square) Method